Temmi556/Temmi556/README.md

-## Hi
-#Hi my name is Temmik and I'm a beginner in machine learning
+## Hi my name is Temmik and I'm a beginner in machine learning
-#it's my GitHub repository where I will upload my local projects

 ## 🌐 Socials: